Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Enable resourcefulness through leadership

-Here are some examples of what you can do as a martech leader to grow resourcefulness on your team.
+Here are examples of what you can do as a martech leader to grow resourcefulness on your team.

 • Give them space: You hired people smarter than you.
 Now get out of the way and let them do what they do best.
 Trust your team and let them explore options, stumble, fall, get up again, and figure it out.
 They’ll find more effective and sustainable solutions that way.